minio/minio/pkg/madmin/README.md

 <a name="ServerDrivesPerfInfo"></a>
 ### ServerDrivesPerfInfo() ([]ServerDrivesPerfInfo, error)

 Fetches drive performance information for all cluster nodes.
-Returned value is in Bytes/s.

 | Param           | Type               | Description                                                        |
 |-----------------|--------------------|--------------------------------------------------------------------|